-- Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2: Quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Valuations derived from valuation techniques in which significant inputs are not based on observable market data.
+- Quoted prices (unadjusted) in active markets for identical assets or liabilities.
+Level 1: - Level 2: Quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly - Valuations derived from valuation techniques in which significant inputs are not based on observable market data.
+Level 3: